Embedding code samples

 It also had the benefit of reducing the assets required which in turn improved page load speed.
 An all round improvement to my way of thinking.

-While I don't use it personally, well as yet, a copy-to-clipboard function may often be a good idea.
+While I don't use it personally, a copy-to-clipboard function may often be a good idea.
 I recommend the script clipboard.js to achieve this.
 I'll leave documentation to the providers but it's easy enough, doesn't use Flash, and small (less than 2Kb gzipped).

 Expandable code area